ssdhaliwal/LearnReact/ticktacktoe/README.md

 Please note this is an experiment; but there are times when a parent class needs to manage state and allow child classes to do the work.
 This modified example uses Game to manage the state of the board.

 - added highlight for winning squares
+- added dynamic grid creation with one loop :)

 How my mind works!!!